PerovskiteSCModelling/IonMonger/GUIDE.md

 ## How to Model Impedance Spectroscopy Measurements

 Users can perform impedance spectroscopy simulations by changing the voltage protocol in the parameters file.
 If the first entry in `applied_voltage` is set to `'impedance'`, `master.m` will call `IS_solver.m`, which simulates the cell in steady state at the DC voltage, and then automatically creates the sinusoidal voltage protocol for each sample frequency and calls `numericalsolver.m` to obtain the solution. `applied_voltage` requires several more entries (all floating point numbers) to specify the bounds of the impedance measurements.
 These are, in order, the smallest sample frequency (Hz); the largest sample frequency (Hz); the DC applied voltage (V); the AC applied voltage amplitude (V); the number of frequencies to sample (must be a non-negative integer); the number of complete sine waves to apply at each frequency.
-For example, to make 70 impedance measurements at frequencies between 1mHz and 1MHz, with a DC voltage of 0.8V, AC perturbations of amplitude 20mV and performing 6 complete sine waves at each frequency:
+For example, to make 64 impedance measurements at frequencies between 0.1mHz and 10MHz, with a DC voltage of 0.9V, AC perturbations of amplitude 10mV and performing 5 complete sine waves at each frequency:
 ```
  applied_voltage = {'impedance', ...
      1e-4, ...     % minimum impedance frequency (Hz)
      1e7, ...      % maximum impedance frequency (Hz)
-    0.6, ...    % DC voltage (V)
+     0.9, ...      % DC voltage (V)
-    20e-3, ...  % AC voltage amplitude (V)
+     10e-3, ...    % AC voltage amplitude (V)
-    6, ...      % number of frequencies to sample
+     64, ...       % number of frequencies to sample
-    5, ...      % number of sine waves
+     5};           % number of sine waves
-    10};        % time to hold at DC voltage (s)
 ```
 The sample frequencies will be logarithmically spaced between the minimum and maximum frequencies.